 Believe it or not, there’s been some innovation in the brine shrimp hatching world.
-This hatchery is more of a dish than a cone, and is designed to be super simple.
+This brine shrimp hatchery dish is more of a dish than a cone and is designed to be super simple.
 No aeration or heating, just put in the maze and collecting dish, add the cysts outside the maze and watch as the shrimp hatch and separate themselves for convenient removal.

 This is my favorite design because it is so easy to use.